restarone/comfortable-mexican-sofa-docs/Nesting-layouts.md

 # Nesting Layouts

 Let's say you need to define a CMS Layout that has left and right columns.
 It looks exactly like your one-column layout, but now there's two.
 You *could* just copy-paste it and modify it, but that's not really good.
-Remember `{{ cms:page:content }}` tag?
+Remember the often-used `{{ cms:page:content }}` tag?
 Page tags with `content` label allow layout nesting.

 Here's a scenario when Layout B is a child of Layout A